isomerpages/moe-plmgss/_instructional-programmes/IP Overview/Assessment.md

 - Students will receive their assessment feedback once the grading is completed.
 Students will discuss and review the feedback and learning in class with their teachers.
 Students are encouraged to share their learning and performance with their parents/guardians.
 Parents/Guardians will receive your daughter/ward’s Term Result Slip at the start of the following term.

-- For WAs - Should a student be absent on the day of WA, she will need to provide a valid Medical Certificate*.
-She will receive the assessment papers for self timed-practice and ‘MC’ status will be indicated for the paper. (*Noted that: An MC that is issued by a Chinese Physician and letter of excuse from parent are INVALID).
+- For WAs - Should a student be absent on the day of WA, she will need to provide a&nbsp;valid Medical Certificate*.
+She will receive the assessment papers for self timed-practice and ‘MC’ status will be indicated for the paper. (*Noted that: An MC that is issued by a Chinese Physician and letter of excuse from parent are&nbsp;INVALID).

-- For Exam - Should a student be absent on the day of exam paper, she will need to provide a valid Medical Certificate, a ‘MC’ status will be indicated for the paper.
+- For Exam - Should a student be absent on the day of exam paper, she will need to provide a&nbsp;valid Medical Certificate, a ‘MC’ status will be indicated for the paper.
 A student who is absent from an examination without a MC will get an ‘AB’ status (equivalent to zero mark attainment).

 - Parents/Guardians should ensure that their daughters/wards attend school regularly.
-Students will not be allowed to take her Examinations at the end of the year if her attendance falls below 80% and is absent without valid reasons.
+Students will not be allowed to take her Examinations at the end of the year if her attendance&nbsp;falls below 80% and is absent without valid reasons.